(Revised January 6, 2019)

 Updated October, 18, 2016

-By Susie Stern — (Omaha, NEBRASKA) — Elk Creek Crossing’s Covenants dictate how you can and cannot use your property.
-The rules expire January 13, 2019, and are scheduled to auto renew for another ten years to January 13, 2029, states the Declaration of Covenants, Conditions, and Restrictions for Elk Creek Crossing, A Subdivision in Douglas County, Nebraska.
+By Susie Stern — (Omaha, NEBRASKA) — Elk Creek Crossing’s Covenants, Conditions & Restrictions aka CC&R dictate how you can and cannot use your property.
+The HOA automatically renews on January 13, 2019, and shall auto renew for another ten years to January 13, 2029, states the Declaration of Covenants, Conditions, and Restrictions for Elk Creek Crossing, A Subdivision in Douglas County, Nebraska.
 The County Register of Deeds recorded this document on January 13, 1994:

 Elk Creek Crossing’s developer, Benchmark Homes, had enacted these restrictive Covenants to assure that ECC maintains a standard character and appearance within its boundaries.
 Covenants protect property values, and spell out the type of exterior style the homes must or must not be, and how homes and land may be used.

-At any time, the Homeowner’s Association (HOA), consisting currently of 3-members, may choose to informally amend the Covenants, as has occurred over the years.
+At any time, the Homeowner’s Association (HOA), consisting currently of 3-members, may choose to informally amend the Covenants by implementing a new rule or policy, as has occurred over the years.

 ECC Covenant Amendments As of 1/2016